-Qwen-Coder is a specialized language model for code-related tasks.
-Use the API for code generation, code completion, and tool calling to interact with external systems.
+Qwen-Coder is a language model designed for code tasks.
+You can use the API to generate code, complete code, and call tools to interact with external systems.

 Getting started

-Before you begin, you must obtain an API key and configure it as an environment variable.
-SDK users must also install the OpenAI or DashScope SDK.
+Before you begin, obtain an API key and configure it as an environment variable.
+If you use a software development kit (SDK), you must install the OpenAI or DashScope SDK.

-The following examples show how to call qwen3-coder-next to write a Python function that finds prime numbers.
+The following example shows how to call the qwen3-coder-next model to write a Python function that finds prime numbers.

 OpenAI compatible-Chat Completions API